djog/minecraft_quest/README.md

 Use 'Minecraft 1.18.1, stable'.

-### Quest

-The quest is known beforehand and is a bingocard.
-The seed of the bingocard is known beforehand:
-Its the day of the year in the following format: YYYYMMDD, On Easy mode.
-Here's a link to the bingocard: https://mcquest.daanschenkel.nl/bingokaart.html (Caution: This will lead to the bingocard of the day you're clicking on it.
-NOT the day of the next quest!)
-The Minecraft seed is the same, so the teams can prepare.
 ### Moderators and Referees

 Moderators and Referees make the server run smoothly and lead the event, if you have questions, ask them!

 ### Behavior